-- There were comprehensive risk assessments in relation to safety issues including fire safety and Legionella (a term for a particular bacterium which can contaminate water systems in buildings) and shortly after our inspection we were sent confirmation that water samples had been sent for analysis and that no Legionella bacteria had been found. - The practice monitored and reviewed activity.
+- There were comprehensive risk assessments in relation to safety issues including fire safety and Legionella (a term for a particular bacterium which can contaminate water systems in buildings). - The practice monitored and reviewed activity.
 This helped it to understand risks and gave a clear, accurate and current picture that led to safety improvements.